bckohan/django-render-static/doc/source/tldr.rst

 TL/DR
 =====

-First go back to the install page and install `django-static-templates` you lazy bum.
+First go back to the install page and install `django-render-static` you lazy bum.

 Generating Javascript Defines
 -----------------------------